marp-team/marpit/docs/directives.md

 # Directives

-Marpit Markdown has extended syntax called **"Directives"** to support writing awesome slides.
+Marpit Markdown uses extended syntax called **"Directives"** to support writing awesome slides.
 It can control your slide-deck theme, page number, header, footer, style, and so on.

 ## Usage

-The wrote directives would parse as [YAML](http://yaml.org/).
+The written directives would parse as [YAML](http://yaml.org/).

 When the value includes YAML special chars, you should wrap with quotes to be recognized correctly.
 You may enable a loose parsing by [`looseYAML` Marpit constructor option](https://marpit-api.marp.app/marpit) if you want.